gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 sudo nano /etc/grafana/grafana.ini
 ```

-Then, add in a Server block like this, **replace the domain and subdomain with your own**:
+Then, in the Server block, **replace the domain and subdomain with your own**:

 ```[server]
 domain = grafana.gristleking.dev
 root_url = https://grafana.gristleking.dev
 ```
+Save & close with `Ctrl+X`, then `Y`, then `Enter`.

 Now restart Grafana:
 ```
 sudo systemctl restart grafana-server
 ```

-Back in Grafana, refresh the page, then click the Share button in the top right.
+Back in Grafana, `Save` your dashboard, refresh the page, then `Exit Edit`

+Click the Share button in the top right.
 Go to the `Public Dashboard` tab

 ![Grafana Share Dashboard](/images/tutorial-extras/004-images/grafana-share-dashboard.png)

 Check all the boxes, then click `Generate Public URL`.
 It should generate a URL like `https://grafana.gristleking.dev/d/000000002/ldds75-metsci-dashboard?orgId=1&var-device=LDDS%202`, pulling from the `[server]` block we just set up.

 Copy the URL and paste it into your browser.
 You should see your dashboard.
+Bam, you're public!

 ---

 ### D. AM319 Teaser